Chair: Koser Shaheen

 Joseph is a project finance lawyer with DLA Piper focusing on energy and infrastructure projects in Africa and other emerging markets.
 Joseph was qualified in England and Wales and Hong Kong in 2001.
 He is a member of the Hong Kong Society.

-Umar is a solicitor and head of the mental health department at Jefferies Essex LLP.
+Umar is a solicitor and head of Mental health for Sternberg - Reed solicitors.
 He has represented people detained under the Mental Health Act since 2011 and has been a Law Society Mental Health Accredited Member and Qualified Solicitor since 2012.
 Umar is also a trustee for the charity Lovelife Generation.

-Maria is executive advisor at the Chartered Institute of Legal Executives.
-She qualified as a chartered legal executive in 1997 and as a solicitor in 2001.
+Maria qualified as a chartered legal executive in 1997 and as a solicitor in 2001.
 She previously worked as senior solicitor to the Fitness to Practice team at the General Optical Council and has spent 21 years in private practice working for firms such as Lewis Silkin, Russell-Cooke, and Veale Wasbrough Vizards.

 Marcia is a solicitor and partner at Kingsley Napley LLP.
 She is interested in immigration, nationality and European law.
 She has a collaborative approach with the Home Office and is often asked to participate in roundtable discussions on immigration policy.
 She provides technical and compliance training on corporate immigration for HR professionals in various industries.